pramitmazumdar/RM3VQA/README.md

 # Citation
 If you use this model then please cite our work as;

-"K. Lamichhane, P. Mazumdar, F. Battisti, M. Carli, "A No Reference Deep Learning based Model for Quality Assessment of UGC Videos", International Conference on Multimedia Expo, 2021.
+K. Lamichhane, P. Mazumdar, F. Battisti, M. Carli, "A No Reference Deep Learning based Model for Quality Assessment of UGC Videos", International Conference on Multimedia Expo, 2021.
 (Accepted)